Why Shoelaces Make a Big Difference to Men's Dress Shoes

 How frustrating is it when your shoelaces are too long and you have to tuck them in to avoid tripping over them?
 Or even worse, they aren’t long enough and you have to do some Bear Grylls-esc magic to tie a tiny knot?

 As a rule of thumb, your laces should ideally leave you with about 10 inches (250mm) to tie them.
-If they are slightly longer than this, you can usually disguise them by tying a double knot.

 If you’re interested (or have too much time on your hands) in learning about the best ways to tie your shoelaces, check out Ian Fieggen’s website.
 It showcases 18 different ways to do it!